Suluk (Türgesh khagan): Background

 Türgesh was a park of confederation known as On-Oq Turks, (a group of tribes) around Transoxiana.
-Initially, their territory was a part of the First Turkic Khaganate, then part of Western Turkic Qaghante.
+Initially, their territory was a part of the First Turkic Khaganate, then part of Western Turkic Qaghanate.
 After defeat of the Western Turkic Khaganate by the Tang dynasty in 658 resulted in the creation of puppet khaganates under the Jimi system.
 The Türgesh chieftains Wuzhile and his son Suoge were able to declare independence after the rebellion of Ashina Tuizi.
 However, after Ilterish Khagan re-established the Turkic Khaganate in 681, competition to control the Silk Road caused tension between the Khaganate and Türgesh khaghans.
 At the beginning of the 8th century, the Türgesh were subjugated by the Turkic Khaganate, but this was not long lasting.

 Early Reign

 Suluk was a Chor serving under Suoge before the Battle of Bolchu.
-After Suoge's defeat, Türgesh migrated to south of Zhetysu valley.
+After Suoge's defeat, the Türgesh migrated to south of Zhetysu valley.
 During Qapaghan Qaghan's death and Kul Tegin's coup, they used the opportunity to reassert independence and chose Suluk, a Black Türgesh chieftain to be their supreme leader in 715 or 716.
 However as in Suoge's case, he was not acknowledged as a Khagan by Tang.
 Ashina Xian was appointed "Shixing Qaghan" and Suluk was assigned as his subordinate general with titles "Great General of the Left Wing of the Forestial Army" (左羽林軍大將軍) and "Grand Military Commissioner of Jinfang" (經略大使金方) by Xuanzong.
 However, this ended up causing a rift between the two, as Suluk defeated Xian on June or July of 717, besieging Aksu and Uch Turfan along the way.
 He declared himself as khagan during August or September.
 Xuanzong had to accept Suluk's independence and titled him as the Duke of Shunguo (順国公) in 718 and Zhongshun Khagan (忠順可汗 (Loyal and Obedient Khagan)) in 719.